 Additional Dole Whip Flavors in Walt Disney World

-Several new flavor varieties of Dole Whip have made recent debuts in Walt Disney World!
+NEW flavor varieties of Dole Whip can be found around Walt Disney World!

 - Though Pineapple is always considered the classic, options for swirling with Vanilla have long provided an option to “mellow out” the bright citrus from the pineapple.